ForJournalism/fj-javascript/README.md

 ## Creating an API

 An application programming interface (API) is a fancy name for a structured name of a system that help you send and receive information from a different system.
-We use APIs to get social media activity streams and to create articles within a content managment system (CMS).
+We use APIs to get social media activity streams and to create articles within a content management system (CMS).
 You interact with dozens of APIs every day.
 We will build basic API routes in JavaScript to send inspection data and have that date stored within a database.

 ### GET